rtoal/ple/docs/reinforcement/haskell.md

 1. What is the inferred type of the expression `\(x, y) -> tan x < 5 || y`?

+1. Haskell type inference is far more extensive than that of Java, Go, Rust, or Swift.
+What kinds of expressions can Haskell infer types for that these other languages cannot?

 1. Can a function take multiple arguments in Haskell?
 Why or why not?
 If not explain how one simulates a function of no arguments and one of multiple arguments?

 1. What are the six basic types?